AlexGarcia623/ALEX-Labs/README.md

 ## Usage of ALEX Labs

 The ALEX software is free to use as you like!
 I just ask that you cite the work appropriately.
 And, if you do end up using the material, please let me know!
-I'd love to hear how my work is helping your program.
+I'd love to hear how my work is helping your program (email linked on Github).
-You can contact me at alexmgarcia623@gmail.com

 ## Why do ALEX Labs exist?